We are currently accepting applications for single women’s housing.

 The apartments range in size from single-room occupancy (SRO) to one-bedroom units.
 Renters in SRO units share a bathroom, similar to the arrangement in a university dorm.
 Each floor also features a community kitchen and lounge.
 The YWCA Madison building has 68 SRO and 5 efficiency units and 7 one-bedroom apartments, all of which are furnished.

-A food and personal care pantry is available to residents.
+A food & personal care pantry is available to residents.